Amenhotep19/shopper-mood-monitor-go/README.md

 ### Hardware Acceleration

-This application can take advantage of the hardware acceleration in the Intel® Distribution of OpenVINO™ toolkit by using the `-b` and `-t` parameters.
+This application can take advantage of the hardware acceleration in the Intel® Distribution of OpenVINO™ toolkit by using the `-backend, -b` and `-target, -t` parameters.

 For example, to use the Intel® Distribution of OpenVINO™ toolkit backend with the GPU in 32-bit mode you need to set the `-backend` flag to `2` and `-target` flag to `1`:
 ```